TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

     ```

 !!! tip
-    The existing `/etc/ansible/ansible.cfg` file provides the location of your inventory file.
+    The existing `ansible.cfg` file (which you created previously) provides the location of your inventory file.
 If this was not set within your `ansible.cfg` file, the command to run the playbook would be:

     ```bash
     ansible-playbook -i /home/student/lab_inventory/hosts apache.yml
     ```

-    The configuration file does set some more parameters, take a look.
-If you want to know which config file is used and where it is stored, run `ansible --version`.
-The output shows the currently used config file.
+    If you want to know which config file is used, run `ansible --version` and observe the output.

 Once the playbook has completed, connect to `node1` via SSH to make sure Apache has been installed: